adobe/antialiased-cnns/README.md

 The `antialiased_cnns` module contains the `BlurPool` [class](antialiased_cnns/downsample.py), which does blur+subsampling.
 Run `pip install antialiased-cnns` or copy the `antialiased_cnns` subdirectory.

-The methodology is simple -- first evaluate with stride 1, and then use our `BlurPool` layer to do antialiased downsampling.
+**Methodology** The methodology is simple -- first evaluate with stride 1, and then use our `BlurPool` layer to do antialiased downsampling.
 Make the following architectural changes.
-Typically, blur kernel `M` is 4.

 ```python
 import antialiased_cnns